lauraenria/CatClicker/README.md

-# Project Requirements for Cat Clicker
+# Project Requirements for Cat Clicker Premium
 **Visuals**

+* The application should display
+  * a list of at least 5 cats, listed by name

+  * an area to display the selected cat

+* In the cat display area, the following should be displayed

+  * the cat's name

-* The application should display a picture of a cat and a number of clicks.
+  * a picture of the cat

+  * text showing the number of clicks

 * The specifics of the layout do not matter, so style it however you'd like.

 **Interaction**